- Section: Public International Law/International Humanitarian Law/International Criminal Law

 - E-mail: email@example.com

-Berenice is project leader of the research project Designing International Law and Ethics into Military Artificial Intelligence (DILEMA), funded by NWO–MVI Programme on Responsible Innovation (2020–2024).
-This project explores interdisciplinary perspectives on military AI, with a focus on legal, ethical, and technical perspectives on safeguarding human agency over military AI.
+The DILEMA project explores interdisciplinary perspectives on military AI, with a focus on legal, ethical, and technical perspectives on safeguarding human agency over military AI.
 It analyses in particular subtle ways in which AI can affect or reduce human agency, and seeks to ensure compliance and accountability by design.
-It investigates why is it essential to safeguard human agency over certain functions and activities, where it is most critical to maintain the role of human agents, and how to technically ensure that military technologies are designed and deployed in line with ethical and legal frameworks.
-For more information, see the project’s website.
+For more information on the project, research team, and research results, see the project’s website.

-She is the coordinator of the Winter Academy on Artificial Intelligence and International Law, a training programme of the Asser Institute.
-Berenice is member of the Editorial Board of OXIO, and Associate Fellow with the SHARES Project.
+Dr Boutin is the coordinator of the Asser Institute’s Winter Academy on Artificial Intelligence and International Law, a training programme of the Asser Institute, member of the Editorial Board of OXIO, and Associate Fellow with the SHARES Project.

 She has presented her work at various international venues including the Lauterpacht Centre for International Law (Cambridge), the United Nations Headquarters (New York), the Commission Nationale Consultative des Droits de l’Homme (Paris), the Swedish Defence University (Stockholm), the OSCE Office for Democratic Institutions and Human Rights (Warsaw), the International Institute for Justice and the Rule of Law (Malta).